 Excel's default setting is to disable all macros with a notification.
 This is the reason why, if you open an Excel workbook that contains macros, you may see a message warning you that “macros have been disabled”.

 You can generally modify the macro security settings of Excel to determine what happens when you open an Excel workbook by determining:

 - Which macros can run.

 In any case, please note the following:

 - As explained by Microsoft, you're not able to change the macro security settings if an administrator in your organization has changed the default settings with the purpose of preventing modifications.
 If this is the case, get in touch with this administrator.

-- Any changes that you make macro security settings in Excel are only applicable to Excel.
-They don’t apply to other Microsoft Office applications.
+- Any changes that you make to the macro security settings in Excel are only applicable to Excel.
+They don't apply to other Microsoft Office applications.

 The first question you may have is…

 Why Are Excel Macros Not Enabled By Default?